tomaszeman/Xunit.Extensions.Ordering/README.md

 # Xunit.Extensions.Ordering
-Xunit extension for ordering test collections, test classes and test cases.
+Xunit extension adding support for ordering test collections, test classes and test cases.
 Supports .NET Core 1.x, .NET Core 2.x. and may work in .NET 4.5.2+

-It's useful for integration testing using Xunit if you cannot or you don't want to make each test method atomic.
+The common scenarion where ordering is useful is integration testing if you cannot or you don't want to make each test method atomic.

 **Nuget:** https://www.nuget.org/packages/Xunit.Extensions.Ordering/